-The Ingredients for Easy Rhubarb Crumble
+Ingredients for Vegan Rhubarb Crisp/Crumble

-- Rhubarb - nice and ripe please
+- Rhubarb - nice and ripe

 - Oats - the star ingredient.
 Use certified gluten-free for gluten free option.
-I used traditional rolled oats/porridge oats.
+I used traditional rolled oats/porridge oats

-- Maple Syrup - because this is my favourite sweetener, but you can use coconut sugar, raw honey, date syrup or any other sweetener
+- Maple syrup - because this is my favourite sweetener, but you can use coconut sugar, raw honey, date syrup or any other sweetener

 - Cinnamon - it goes so well with all the other flavours and turns the crumble into one big bowl of comfort food